-- 2 large yellow onions, peeled, sliced into 1/2-inch to 3/4-inch thick ringed slices, rings separated (See How to Slice an Onion)
+- 2 large yellow onions, peeled, sliced into 1/2-inch thick ringed slices, rings separated (See How to Slice an Onion)

 - 2 cups buttermilk, or 1 cup plain yogurt mixed with 1 cup milk

-- 2 or 3 cups of canola oil, or other high smoke-point oil such as rice bran oil or peanut oil
+- 3 cups of canola oil, or other high smoke-point oil such as rice bran oil or peanut oil

 Equipment needed: a 5-quart heavy-bottomed dutch oven, tongs, candy thermometer or instant read thermometer, paper towels, cookie sheets

 1 Coat the onion rings in seasoned buttermilk: In a large bowl, stir together the buttermilk (or yogurt and milk) with 1 1/2 teaspoons salt and 1 teaspoon black pepper.